Miracle Max: He probably owes you money, huh? I’ll ask him.

 Well, he’s still deceased as far as Ohio is concerned.
 To the federal government, though, legally dead is slightly alive.
 And that means it’s looking for loose change.
 But not in Miller’s pockets.

-According to this report in The Courier (thanks, William), in April the Social Security Administration sent letters to Miller's two daughters, demanding that they pay back the federal death benefits they got while Miller was legally dead.
+According to reports (link now sadly broken), in April the Social Security Administration sent letters to Miller’s two daughters, demanding that they pay back the federal death benefits they got while Miller was legally dead.
 They got about $100 a week until they were 18, and the payments totaled less than $30,000.
 Including fees and interest, the SSA sought $47,256 from the daughters.
-It reportedly said that if it couldn't get the money from them, it would then seek it from the ex-wife, and only if she also couldn't pay would it go after the guy who abandoned them in the first place.
+It reportedly said that if it couldn’t get the money from them, it would then seek it from the ex-wife, and only if she also couldn’t pay would it go after the guy who abandoned them in the first place.

 Who is dead.